nonsodaniel/datainfosec/client/README.md

 <h2>
-    1. Create a correct staff detail
+    1. Create a correct staff detail <br />
-    2. Once created, it navigates to the newly created staff Profile board
+    2. Once created, it navigates to the newly created staff Profile board <br />
-    3. To  view all staff, click on the Staff Nav Link
+    3. To  view all staff, click on the Staff Nav Link<br />
 </h2>